-As for format, the top two ranking pages are “how-tos,” which will be step-by-step tutorials.
-And for content angle, there isn’t really a definitive one.
+As for the format, the top two ranking pages are “how-tos,” which will be step-by-step tutorials.
+And for the content angle, there isn’t really a definitive one.

 From my experience, matching content type and format are critical to rank at the top of Google, but angle usually isn’t as important unless there’s a clear theme among the top-ranking pages.

 Now you know the importance of search intent in SEO content writing. so let’s move to the next step.

 Content is like a puzzle.
 There are a lot of different pieces and it’s very difficult to optimize without some kind of framework.
 Outlines are the most important part of the puzzle.

 They help to form the base and all you need to do is fill in the missing pieces.
 They also help make sure you’re including all critical points worth communicating on the topic.